BRITISH ASSOCIATION OF HIRUDOTHERAPY

 - The condition of the patient: diagnosis and current condition, also if there are any contra-indications for leech therapy.

-Please find below the described structure of our training system in Hirudotherapy as a part of The Integrative Quadracare: Focus on the Best World Experience Approach in Modern Leech therapy and Hirudopractice” as the most professional way for Hirudotherapy.
+Please find below the described structure of our training system in Hirudotherapy as a part of The Royal Integrative Quadracare: Focus on the Best World Experience Approach in Modern and Advanced Leech therapy and Hirudopractice” as the most professional way for Hirudotherapy.

-1st level – Hirudotherapy for self healing purposes only
+1st level – Self-healing training in Hirudotherapy for the beginners

 To start with, we offer the “First Instruction in Hirudotherapy” fundamental course.